 Other Ways to Watch the Sunrise in Honolulu

 Watching the sunrise in Honolulu from a boat is my favorite option, but not the only option.
 If you haven’t already, add these trails to your list as must-dos as they also provide incredible views of the island during sunrise.

 You haven’t experienced Oahu if you have visited the iconic Diamond Head.

 The Diamond Head Le’ahi Summit Trail is a very popular and heavily trafficked trail.
-Hikers will make their way to the top of Diamond Head via a paved path, series of switchbacks, and steep stairs.
+Hikers will make their way to the top of Diamond Head via a paved path, a series of switchbacks, and steep stairs.

-From the top, hikers are rewarded with 360 degree views and a unique, aerial view of Waikiki.
+From the top, hikers are rewarded with 360-degree views and a unique, aerial view of Waikiki.
 The summit makes for a stunning view to watch the sunrise in Honolulu.

 Koko Crater Tramway Trail